10x-Engineers/Infinite-ISP_ReferenceModel/test_vector_generation/README.md

  1. Input-Output results (numpy-array and png-image) for each DUT.
  2. Final output of Infinite-ISP
- 3. Configuration file of Infinite-ISP
+ 3. Configuration files of Infinite-ISP
  4. Configuration file of automation script.
  5. Logs for ISP-Pipeline execution.